PRBonn/spatio-temporal-mapping/README.md

-frame downsample based on distance add example of config add the handling of different version of images (depth 8 or 16 bit)
+frame downsample based on distance add example of config add the handling of different version of images (depth 8 or 16 bit) write a visualizer (try to avoid Open3D)
+IMPORTANT: probably the way in which you load the depth is wrong